IT Operations Manager Career Info

-- Develop strong leadership and communication skills.
 Since most employers require managers to have the ability to diffuse emotional situations or support employees, strong foundational skills in leadership and communication are important.
-Some programs may offer students coursework in leadership and professional development, such as interpersonal and teamwork skills, negotiation and cross-cultural communication.
+Some programs may offer students coursework in leadership and professional development, such as interpersonal and teamwork skills, negotiation, and cross-cultural communication.

 Most employers call for managers to have at least five years of experience in an IT field.
 However, some employers may be looking for eight or more years of experience.
 While not all employers may require managerial experience, working in a management position is also important.

-While a master's degree isn't required to gain most positions within IT operations management, employers do look favorably on applicants with a Master of Business Administration (MBA), Master of Arts or Master of Science in a related field.
-Master's degree programs in IT management or technology management are available and provide students with advanced coursework in operations management, management of information technology, marketing and strategic management.
-Within an MBA program, students will also gain an advanced business education in business economics, financial analysis, business law and human behavior in organizations.
+While a master's degree isn't required to gain most positions within IT operations management, employers do look favorably upon applicants with a Master of Business Administration (MBA), Master of Arts or Master of Science in a related field.
+Master's degree programs in IT management or technology management are available and provide students with advanced coursework in operations management, management of information technology, marketing, and strategic management.
+Within an MBA program, students will also gain an advanced business education in business economics, financial analysis, business law, and human behavior in organizations.